azoth-lang/azoth.language.reference/src/struct-declarations.md

 composition of a named, ordered sequence of other types.
 They work just like record classes.
 A record struct is declared with a parameter list after the struct name (e.g. `struct Example(foo: int, bar: string)`).
 These parameters then become fields of the type.
 Declaring a record struct implicitly declares three things in the struct.
-Additional members can be declared in additional to the implicitly declared ones.
+Additional members can be declared in addition to the implicitly declared ones.

 First, each of the parameters is declared as a field of the struct.
 For this reason, the parameters